krscoolhub/Data-warehouse/README.md

+# Database NORMALIZATION
+Normalization is a database design technique that is used to reduce redundancy and dependency in a database.
+It is based on the idea that data should be stored in a way that minimizes the need for repeating data and ensures that data is stored in a consistent and logical way.

+There are several levels of normalization, ranging from first normal form (1NF) to fifth normal form (5NF).
+Each level of normalization builds on the previous level and adds additional rules to ensure that the data is organized in a more efficient and consistent way.

+# The main goal of normalization is to minimize redundancy and ensure that the data is stored in a logical and consistent way.
+This can help to reduce the risk of data inconsistencies and improve the performance and scalability of the database.

+Normalization is an important aspect of database design, as it can help to ensure that the database is organized in a way that is efficient and easy to maintain.
+It is often used in conjunction with other database design techniques, such as indexing and data partitioning, to optimize the performance and scalability of the database.

 # Data warehouse
 A data warehouse is a large, centralized repository of data that is used for reporting and analysis.